 Today, the core content from On Common Ground is now integrated into the Pluralism Project website.
 This includes updated and expanded versions of America’s Many Religions and Encountering Religious Diversity; some of the content from the Landscape section is now available in the archive.
 The longevity of this resource is a credit to the efforts of our students, academic advisors, and staff: learn more about these individuals in On Common Ground: Credits.

 In December 1996, we launched the Pluralism Project website.
 Over the years, this site has emerged as our most important tool for outreach and education.
 In 2003, the Pluralism Project website was named “Best of the Web” in the Spirituality category at the 7th Annual Webby Awards.
-(Read the 2003 announcement here.)
-The site is regularly updated and expanded; it has been redesigned a number of times to improve usability.
+(See the 2003 announcement here.)
+The site is regularly updated and expanded; it has been redesigned a number of times to improve usability, with a thorough redesign in 2016.
 The most recent version of this site launched in spring 2020 with extensive content and design updates and the archiving of older materials: our goal is to position this website as an enduring and accessible resource for students, scholars, and the general public.

 From the beginning, the Pluralism Project has taken a special interest in film and video.
 In 1993, Diana Eck helped produce Becoming the Buddha in L.A. with WGBH Boston.
 The film chronicles and explores growing religious diversity in the United States with a focus on Buddhism.
 At the same time, the program offers an overview of the origins of Buddhist traditions, revealing the historical and cultural context from which it has risen.
 The program emphasizes the diversity and change within Buddhism and yet shows the rituals, values, and visions that have remained at the heart of its tradition for centuries.
 This film, and the videos from On Common Ground, produced by Susan Shumaker and project staff, are available online (in low resolution).